 - Career Pathways Committee – this Committee was created within the Mass Workforce Investment Board to identify and scale career pathway models and develop statewide practice for regional strategic planning.
 The Committee is comprised of the Workforce Investment Board, community college, state university, K-12, vocational schools, labor, CBO and business leaders.

-- Leadership – Governor Patrick hosted the first meeting of the Commonwealth’s community college Board Chairs to discuss the implementation of the community college plan.
+- Leadership – the first meeting of the Commonwealth’s community college Board Chairs was held to discuss the implementation of the community college plan.
 The fifteen newly-appointed Chairs will partner with the Administration to create a more integrated, effective community college system responsive to both local and statewide employer needs that gives community colleges additional capacity to expand student access to high-quality, relevant educational and training programs.

 1.1.2 Develop and build awareness of education and workforce training pathways that provide continuing “stackable” opportunities for additional achievement, from internship, apprenticeship, certificate and licensure programs through associate, bachelor’s and advanced degree programs--building on current pathways initiatives within our education and workforce training sectors

 - New Vision Project grants - Created by the legislature in fiscal year 2012, the Vision Project Performance Incentive Fund is a cornerstone of the state’s master plan to establish the Commonwealth’s system of public higher education as a national leader in the following areas of campus work: college participation, college completion, student learning, workforce alignment, preparing citizens, and closing achievement gaps.
 New grants totaling $7.5 million were announced in September 2013 to 14 community colleges and universities.